Transportation in New York City: Mass transit use and car ownership

 New York City is distinguished from other U.S. cities for its low personal automobile ownership and its significant use of public transportation.
-New York City has, by far, the highest rate of public transportation use of any American city, with 67.2% of workers commuting to work by this means in 2006.
+New York City has, by far, the highest rate of public transportation use of any American city, with 55.6% of workers who commute getting to work by this means in 2023.
 About one in every three users of mass transit in the United States and two-thirds of the nation's rail riders live in New York City or its suburbs.
-However, New York City also has the longest mean travel time for commuters (39 minutes) among major U.S. cities.
+However, New York City also has the longest mean travel time for commuters (42.5 minutes) among major U.S. cities.

 New York is the only city in the United States where over half of all households do not own a car (Manhattan's non-ownership is even higher, around 75%; nationally, the rate is 8%).
 However, absolute figures for car ownership are still high when compared to other cities: in 2019, 55% of households were not car owners, indicating that 45% of households did own a car.